Welcome to MCExtensions!

 ext.log("Item name:", stack.getResource().getName());

-You can change both the item type and the quantity at any time. getAmount() returns a number, and getResource() returns a copy of the associated MCResource.
+You can update the item and quantity at any time. getAmount() returns the current amount, while getResource() gives you the resource object representing the item.

-⚠️ If the resource passed to MCStack is not a valid item (e.g. a block-only material), it will throw an error.
+⚠️ If the provided resource isn't a valid item (e.g. block-only material), the MCStack constructor will throw an error.

 Checking for Item Validity